tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/购买指南/日结后付费模式（新）_intl_en.md

->A user who receives or sends a voice message in the application is counted as a voice message DAU, and the total number of voice message DAUs is calculated based on the deduplicated `openID`. `openID` is a unique identifier of a user in an application.
+>- A user who receives or sends a voice message in the application is counted as a voice message DAU, and the total number of voice message DAUs is calculated based on the deduplicated `openID`. `openID` is a unique identifier of a user in an application.
 One user corresponds to one `openID`.
+>- The standard mode only supports Simplified Chinese, Korean, and English.
+The enhanced mode supports all languages.
+For more information, see [Language Parameter Reference List](https://intl.cloud.tencent.com/document/product/607/30260).

 ## Service Suspension/Termination Policy